 - 1. The system is connected to the power supply (cold start), or restarted, like it is described in chapter 4.2. - 2.
 The hardware is initialized and the first phase of the operating system start-up is executed.
 During this phase, LED FAIL are LED RUN are both turned off. - 3.
-After about half a minute, LED FAIL and LED RUN are turned on simultaneously.
-The second phase of the operating system start-up has begun. - 4.
-After approximately ten seconds, it is changed over to start-up phase three.
-LED FAIL and LED RUN are turned off. - 5.
-After about ten more seconds, the operating system is started up.
-Now, the application will be started.
+As soon as LED FAIL and LED RUN are turned on simultaneously, the second phase of the operating system start-up has begun.
+During this phase, new data can be loaded, system adjustments and system tests can be executed, and system status information can be inquired. - 4.
+A few seconds later, it is changed over to start-up phase three.
+LED FAIL and LED RUN are turned off, again. - 5.
+The operating system startup will be concluded, and the application will be started.
 The turned on LED RUN indicates that the operating system and the application are started correctly.
 If no application is loaded, or if the application cannot be started, LED FAIL is turned on instead of LED RUN.